 Don’t buy fake tourniquets: Use proven tourniquets, not toys.

-A few weeks ago a student of our online Tactical Casualty Care course contacted us.
-The student’s county health department planned to issue teachers bleeding control kits for their classrooms.
+A student of our online Tactical Casualty Care course contacted us to tell us their county health department planned to issue teachers bleeding control kits for their classrooms.
 Our student had already purchased a pretty robust bleeding control kit for their classroom, researched the best, most proven equipment to put in their kit, and obtained proper training to be ready in a crisis.
 The student was shocked to receive counterfeit knock-offs of CAT tourniquets in the school’s kit.

 The student’s concern came when the health department liaison informed teachers that the $17 bleeding control kits would contain two North American Rescue (NAR) CAT tourniquets.
 We teach in our classes that there are counterfeit and fake CAT tourniquets in circulation and the only way to be sure you’re getting the real thing is to buy it directly from the manufacturer.
 Tourniquets are a medical device and subject to FDA regulations.
 Beginning in 2010 the FDA recognized the problems with knock-offs and began requesting anyone who obtained a counterfeit device to destroy it, to ensure it would not end up back in the system.
 Although initially imported as toys for the airsoft community, they’re now making their way into legitimate medical kits and systems.